SultanIndian007/portfolio-website/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

 Always on the lookout to learn new technologies and skills.
-A passionate engineering undergraduate with undying attachment to technology and a skilled Software Development engineer with expertise in Front End Development.
+A passionate engineering undergraduate with undying attachment to technology and a skilled Software Development engineer.